Atlantic.Net review: should it be your next scaling partner?

 - Dedicated servers are expensive

 - Beginners may find it challenging to use

 Atlantic.Net pricing and plans

-Atlantic.Net provides cloud VPS, with prices starting at $8/month.
+Atlantic.Net provides cloud VPS, with the cheapest plan retailing just for $4.00/mo.
 The resources start at 2GB of RAM, 1 vCPU, 50GB of SSD storage, and 3TB transfer.
-As for dedicated servers, the prices start at $233/month.
+As for other hosting options, there are dedicated servers, with prices starting at $233.00/mo.
 The cheapest dedicated plan includes 64GB of RAM, 12 vCPUs, and 400GB of SSD storage.

 |Type of hosting||Best for|

 Most people who make the jump from shared hosting opt for VPS services, so I’ll focus on that.
-Atlantic.Net offers 10 cloud VPS plans.
+Atlantic.Net offers 11 cloud VPS plans.
 The resources range from 2 to 192GB of RAM, 1 to 32 vCPUs, 50 to 3840GB of SSD storage, and 3 to 13TB transfer.
-As for prices, they range from $9 to $816 per month for annual plans.
+As for prices, they range from $4.00/mo to $816.00/mo for annual plans.

 Apart from the resources mentioned above, Atlantic.Net offers plenty:

 - Easy scalability

 - Daily backup (additional charges may apply)